-The Company and Acrux Limited, or Acrux, are parties to the Testosterone Development and Commercialization Agreement and the Estradiol Development and Commercialization Agreement, each dated February 12, 2004, or the Acrux Agreements.
+The Company and Acrux Limited, or Acrux, are parties to the Testosterone Development and Commercialization Agreement, or the Testosterone Agreement, and the Estradiol Development and Commercialization Agreement, or the Evamist Agreement, each dated February 12, 2004, or collectively, the Acrux Agreements.
 The Acrux Agreements cover the Company's investigational product candidate, Luramist, and the Company's former investigational product candidate, Evamist, both of which are licensed from Acrux under the Acrux Agreements.
 The Company received a letter dated November 13, 2006 from legal counsel for Acrux containing various claims of breach under the Acrux Agreements.
 The Company responded that there is no merit to Acrux's claims and that it has meritorious defenses to such claims.
-The claims with respect to Evamist have not progressed further, but, to date, the claims have not been withdrawn.
-On November 5, 2007, Acrux made a demand for arbitration under the Acrux Agreements regarding its claims related to Luramist.
-Acrux's demand seeks a reversion of all rights assigned to the Company related to Luramist, monetary damages, a portion of a milestone payment for Luramist under the Acrux Agreements and declaratory relief.
-The Company continues to believe that it is in compliance with all material aspects of the Acrux Agreements, including those relating to Luramist and that it does not owe monetary damages or any milestone payment under the Acrux Agreements.
-The arbitration process is proceeding, with the parties having selected and qualified a panel of three arbitrators and having agreed to a schedule of pre-hearing discovery.
-Absent a resolution to the dispute, the arbitration hearing is currently scheduled to commence on January 12, 2009.
-In the event that Acrux should prevail in this matter, it could have a material adverse effect on the Company's business, financial condition and results of operations and cash flow.
+Acrux has since approved the Company's assignment of the Company's rights and obligations under the Evamist Agreement to K-V as part of K-V's purchase of Evamist and released the Company from any claims or liabilities arising from the Evamist Agreement.
+On November 5, 2007, Acrux made a demand for arbitration under the Testosterone Agreement regarding its claims related to Luramist.
+Acrux's demand seeks a reversion of all rights assigned to the Company related to Luramist, monetary damages, a portion of a milestone payment for Luramist under the Testosterone Agreement and that it does not owe monetary damages or any milestone payment under the Testosterone Agreement.
+The Company also believes that it has valid counterclaims against Acrux and has requested that it be allowed to include such counterclaims in the arbitration.
+Otherwise, the arbitration payces is proceeding, with the parties having selected and qualified a panel of three arbitrators and having agreed to a schedule of pre-hearing discovery.
+Absent a resolution to the dispute, the arbitration hearing is currently scheduled to commence in January 2009.
+In the event that Acrux should prevail in this matter, it could have a material adverse effect on the Company's business, fin